How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 How long does it take to get from Bali to Lombok?

-Flying takes 20-50 minutes airtime (3-4 hours door-to-door).
-Fast boats take 1.5-3.5 hours depending on the route.
-The public ferry takes 4-6 hours.
-When you factor in airport procedures and transport on both ends, fast boats and flights take roughly the same total time.
+Flying takes 20–50 minutes airtime, but around 3–4 hours door-to-door.
+Fast boats take 1.5–3.5 hours depending on the route.
+The public ferry takes 4–6 hours.
+Once you factor in airport procedures and transport on both ends, fast boats and flights can take a similar total amount of time.

 What's the cheapest way to get from Bali to Lombok?

-The public ferry from Padang Bai to Lembar costs around $3-$5 USD per passenger.
-It's significantly cheaper than fast boats ($15-$42) or flights ($18-$105), but expect basic conditions and a longer journey.
+The public ferry from Padang Bai to Lembar costs around $3–$5 USD per passenger.
+It's significantly cheaper than fast boats or flights, but expect basic conditions and a longer journey.

 Do I need an International Driving Permit to rent a scooter in Lombok?

-Yes, an International Driving Permit (IDP) is required by law to ride a scooter in Lombok.
+Yes.
+An International Driving Permit is required by law to ride a scooter in Lombok.
 Police do check, and riding without one means fines and no insurance coverage if you have an accident.
-You also need a valid motorcycle license from your home country.

 Can I use Grab or Gojek in Lombok?

-Grab and Gojek have very limited coverage in Lombok—essentially only Mataram has decent service.
-Tourist areas like Kuta, Bangsal, and Lembar are controlled by local taxi syndicates that block ride-hailing apps.
-Use Blue Bird Taxi, WhatsApp drivers, or hotel-arranged transport instead.
+Grab and Gojek have very limited coverage in Lombok.
+Mataram has the best chance of working.
+Tourist areas like Kuta, Bangsal, and Lembar are controlled by local taxi groups that often block ride-hailing pickups.
+Blue Bird, WhatsApp drivers, and hotel-arranged transport are more reliable.

 Where do fast boats arrive in Lombok?

-As of 2026, all fast boats arrive at Bangsal Harbor in North Lombok.
-Lembar Port no longer has fast boat service—only the public ferry stops there.
+As of 2026, all standard fast boats arrive at Bangsal Harbor in North Lombok.
+Lembar only handles the public ferry.
 Eka Jaya offers limited direct service to Senggigi twice daily.

 Is it safe to ride a scooter in Lombok?